 If you care more about your trail, enduro, or gravity bike's performance and stability than how much it weighs, you might want to check out the Saint M820.
 These gravity-focused pedals were stable and confidence-inspiring on the trail.
 The Saint is a wide-bodied, fixed mechanism, clipless platform pedal with four traction pins on each side.
 The forged pedal body is burly and appropriate for the rigors of gravity-focused riding.
-The platform is substantial, helping you engage quickly and giving you a more secure, stable footing.
+The platform is substantial, helping you engage quickly and giving you a more secure, stable footing and excellent lateral support.
 We prefer the Shimano Saint M820 to its closest competitors in this test because they're slightly smaller, lighter, and have a lower profile height.

 The Saint pedals aren't lightweight, and adding them to your bike may add a little heft compared to lighter models.
 The platform is also quite large, potentially leading to more pedal strikes for riders who frequent especially chunky terrain.
 That said, we found them to be the best option for their intended application, and we highly recommend them to the gravity crowd.